A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

 Following the confirmation of the first surprisingly bright galaxies at high-redshifts ($z\gtrsim10$)\cite{ArrabalHaro2023,Bunker2023,Harikane2024}, research efforts must now shift towards gaining a deeper understanding of their physical properties.
-The detection and interpretation of emission-line spectra are pivotal in this topic, with well-studied calibrations and diagnostic diagrams based on rest-frame optical transitions and line ratios such as [NII]/H$\alpha$ vs [OIII]/H$\beta$ (typically known as the Baldwin, Phillips and Terlevich\cite{BPT1981}, BPT, diagrams).
-The advent of the JWST and, particularly, the sensitive Near Infrared Spectrograph (NIRSpec), has now unlocked access to some of these lines in very high-redshift galaxies, enabling detailed studies that were previously unreachable beyond $z\sim3$ (e.g.\cite{Backhaus2024,Cleri2023,Trump2023,Sanders2023,Shapley2023,Chisholm2024}).
-At redshifts above $z\sim7$, however, the H$\alpha$ transition known as the gold standard to measure young star formation activity, is redshifted beyond the NIRSpec coverage.
+The detection and interpretation of emission-line spectra are pivotal in this topic, with well-studied calibrations and diagnostic diagrams based on rest-frame optical transitions and line ratios such as [NII]/H$\alpha$ vs [OIII]/H$\beta$.
+The advent of the JWST and, particularly, the sensitive Near Infrared Spectrograph (NIRSpec), has now unlocked access to some of these lines in very high-redshift galaxies, enabling detailed studies that were previously unreachable beyond $z\sim3$ (e.g.\cite{Trump2023,Sanders2023}).
+At redshifts above $z\sim7$, however, the H$\alpha$ transition, known as the gold standard to measure young star formation activity, is redshifted beyond the NIRSpec coverage.
 Similarly, the [OIII] and H$\beta$ lines, sensitive to metallicity and ionizing conditions, can only be observed up to $z\sim9.5$ with this instrument.

-The MIRI camera on board JWST is thus the only astronomical instrument with the required wavelength coverage to detect these spectral lines at higher redshifts, critical for characterizing the physical properties of the first galaxies in the universe.
-While early predictions suggested that their successful detection may require long observing times of several tens of hours\cite{Rieke2015}, the combination of both the better-than-expected performance of JWST\cite{Rigby2023} and the remarkably high brightness of the JWST-discovered population of distant galaxies, might have improved the prospects for such studies, making the detection of $z>10$ rest-frame optical emission lines more feasible than previously anticipated.
+The MIRI instrument on board JWST is thus the only astronomical instrument with the required wavelength coverage to detect these spectral lines at higher redshifts, critical for characterizing the physical properties of the first galaxies in the universe.
+While early predictions suggested that their successful detection may require long observing times of several tens of hours\cite{Rieke2015}, the combination of both the better-than-expected performance of JWST\cite{Rigby2023} and the remarkably high brightness of some od the JWST-discovered distant galaxies, might have improved the prospects for such studies, making the detection of $z>10$ rest-frame optical emission lines more feasible than previously anticipated.

-Here, we report the results of the first MIRI spectroscopic observations on a $z>10$ galaxy candidate and test the efficiency of MIRI as a {\it redshift machine}.
+Here, we report the results of the first MIRI spectroscopic observations on a $z>10$ galaxy candidate and test its efficiency for redshift confirmation and characterization of early galaxies via the detection of rest-frame optical nebular lines.